 If you’ve inadvertently landed on our original “Not secure” version please feel free to click here for the exact same with the reassuring padlock in the address bar.
 (Liever in het Nederlands? – Klik Hier)

 We had some socially distanced summer bookings trickling in after our agenda was wiped clean as a result of the Covid measures, but new autumn restrictions mean we’re not expecting it to be business as usual for the foreseeable future.
 It’s so fantastic to play for live audiences and we look forward to the time when we’ll be able to do that again without the current concerns.
-On a positive note, it is giving us time to focus on recording more of our favourite numbers, which we’re planning to do in house – literally (check our news/blog page for updates).
+On a positive note, it is giving us time to focus on recording more of our favourite numbers, as mentioned above (check our news/blog page for updates).

-If you haven’t already listened on our repertoire page, we’d love to entertain you in the meantime with our growing selection of live stage audio (33 numbers so far), as well as with the videos below, which we were very fortunate to record in a local studio just before the first lockdown struck.
-All videos play inside their windows within the website, so feel free to click away!
-If you would also like to subscribe to our YouTube channel you’ll be the first to be notified when the new videos we’re planning for become available.
+If you haven’t already listened on our repertoire page, we’d love to entertain you in the meantime with our selection of live stage audio from less complicated times (33 numbers so far), as well as with the videos below, which we were very fortunate to record in a local studio just before the first lockdown struck.
+All videos play inside their windows within the website, so feel free to click away without leaving!
+If you would also like to subscribe to our YouTube channel you’ll be the first to be notified when the new videos we’re planning for become available (won’t be long now…).

 Read on further down if you want to know more about our surprisingly simple process for live stage recording.
 Stay safe and hopefully see you all sooner rather than later!